felipef93/ror_scotland/README.md

 ## Usage of the Code

 A sample of flow and level inputs has been provided for ease of use with the code.
 The primary script for extracting the rates of rise (RoRs) for each station is located at **`station.py`**.
 For batch processing of multiple stations, parallelized code is available at **`main.py`**.
+To run, update the variables `continous_data` and `nrfa_meta` in main.